shagabutdinov/sublime-indentation-navigation/readme.md

 # Sublime IndentationNavigation plugin

-This is glorious plugin that allow to navigate through text usign indentation of lines.
+This is glorious plugin that allow to navigate through text using indentation of lines.
 It reduce count of typing drastically when managing or navigating through blocks of code.